-Keep in mind that you can purchase a train ticket from your current location to your destination and this ticket is valid for the train, bus, and streetcar.
+Remember that you can purchase a train ticket from your current location to your destination, which is valid for the train, bus, and streetcar.

 Taxi cabs can be found around any airport or public location.
-If you walk up to a taxi parking area and there is a row of taxi cabs go to the front vehicle first.
+If you walk up to a taxi parking area with a row of taxi cabs, go to the front vehicle first.
 The price varies but can be expensive at times.
 The weekend taxi fees are generally more expensive than the fees on a weekday.

 Street Cars (Trolley)

 The German bus system is one of the best in Europe.
 Buses run frequently and on schedule.
-The buses have an electronic display that shows the upcoming stops, making it very easy to find your stop.
+The buses have an electronic display showing the upcoming stops, making it easy to find your stop.

-Buses can be a great way to get around the city without having to worry about transfers.
+Buses can be a great way to get around the city without worrying about transfers.
 However, if you are going from one suburb to another, the bus may not be your best option because it can take a long time.

-The European rail system is set up to be a very cost-effective and efficient means for international European travel.
-With a vast number of inner-city trains running constantly during the day.
+The European rail system is set up to be a very cost-effective and efficient means for international European travel, with many inner-city trains running constantly during the day.

-The German rail system which is managed by the German National Railway Company is just as effective.
-When entering a train station (Bahnhof) you will need to purchase a ticket from the machine.
+The German rail system, which the German National Railway Company manages, is just as effective.
+When entering a train station (Bahnhof), you must purchase a ticket from the machine.

-You can only buy a train ticket with EUR but you can use any denomination below 20 including coins or bills.
-Simply select your destination from the list shown on the ticket machines, enter the destination number and push the “Einzelfahrt” button.
+You can only buy a train ticket with EUR but use any denomination below 20, including coins or bills.
+Simply select your destination from the list on the ticket machines, enter the destination number, and push the “Einzelfahrt” button.

 This train is designed to get you from point A to point B much faster than a normal train.
-ICE trains are a little more expensive but maybe the smart way to travel if you are planning inter-country travel in Europe.
+ICE trains are a little more expensive but may be the smart way to travel if you plan inter-country travel in Europe.

 See Related: Geography Information About Germany

-As mentioned before, ICE trains are high-speed trains designed for long-distance travel and can get you from point A to B much faster than a regional train.
-The downside to this is that you will spend more money and be charged for each stop.
+As mentioned, ICE trains are high-speed trains designed for long-distance travel and can get you from point A to point B much faster than a regional train.
+The downside is that you will spend more money and be charged for each stop.

 These are trains like suburban trains that connect the small villages to the larger major cities.
-They are much slower than a regional or ICE train and can take several hours to get to your destination.
+They are much slower than a regional or ICE train and can take several hours to reach your destination.

 Normally you will only find U/S Bahns in bigger cities.
-The U/S Bahn normally makes more stops than trolleys making them the smarter choice for inner-city travel.
+The U/S Bahn typically makes more stops than trolleys, making them the most brilliant choice for inner-city travel.

-You can also purchase an all-day ticket which is good for trolleys, buses, and the U/S-Bahn by pressing the Tageskarte button instead of the Einzelfahrt button.
+You can also purchase an all-day ticket, suitable for trolleys, buses, and the U/S-Bahn, by pressing the Tageskarte button instead of the Einzelfahrt button.

-It is possible to board the train or trolley without purchasing a ticket but you will be fined 60 EUR minimum and these checks do occur regularly.
-You can purchase train tickets online from the official homepage of Deutsche Bahn by clicking.
+It is possible to board the train or trolley without purchasing a ticket, but you will be fined 60 EUR minimum, and these checks occur regularly.
+You can purchase train tickets online from the official homepage of Deutsche Bahn.

 - Make sure you have EUR currency before you travel.
 The ticket machine only takes EUR coins and bills.

-- If you are going on a long-distance trip, it is best to purchase your ticket in advance.
+- If you are going on a long-distance trip, purchasing your ticket in advance is best.

-- You can purchase tickets online, at the train station, or on the train/trolley itself.
+- You can purchase tickets online, at the train station, or on the train/trolley.

 - When traveling on a regional or ICE train, always validate your ticket before boarding the train.
 The machines are located at the entrance and exit of each carriage.
-If you are caught without a valid ticket, you can be fined 60+ EUR or more.
+You can be fined 60+ EUR or more if caught without a valid ticket.

-- When entering a cabin, always say “Guten Tag” to the conductor for identification purposes.
-In the event of an emergency, the conductor will be able to help you.
+- Always say “Guten Tag” to the conductor when entering a cabin for identification.
+In an emergency, the conductor will be able to help you.